 How about veggies?
 They’re perfect for a veggie omelet.
 We even put them in pancakes, like our sweet corn pancakes.
-Prep some veggies, get out the omelet pan, and set the table.
+Prep some veggies, get out the pan, and set the table.

 Any bread in the house?
 Put it on the cutting board with a banana and a jar of almond butter, then pop a slice in the toaster for a quick, nutritious bite while getting ready.

 Do you like wraps?
 Make a morning wrap of avocado and low fat cheese, and store in the fridge overnight.
 Keep some hearty homemade muffins in the freezer to grab on the go, make these easily adaptable pinwheels, or prep a healthy loaf like banana nut bread and top slices with a smear of cream cheese.